 Many of the great bodybuilding champs swear by barbell curls, yet many other bodybuilding legends swear by dumbbell curls.

 But let’s look at it this way: Which routine – dumbbell curls or barbell – will better prepare you to have the strength to scoop your arms under a family member who just fainted and pick him or her up?

-Dumbbells will better prepare you for this event because they allow subtle shifts in hand/wrist and even forearm position while lifting, and this is what would occur if you were lifting a person.
+Dumbbells, as opposed to barbell work for the biceps, will better prepare you because they allow subtle shifts in hand/wrist and even forearm position while lifting — and this is what would occur if you were lifting a person.

 - With dumbbells, you have greater range of motion, since you can bring your arms back further.

 - A barbell will get in the way as it makes contact with your front, thus limiting range of motion.
 Many people don’t like this.

 - With dumbbells, you can include wrist movements during the routine.
 A barbell, which fixes the wrists in place, prevents this.

 Dumbbell biceps routines more closely mimic real-life lifting, because in real-life lifting, your wrists are rarely in a fixed position, but rather, in a variable position, sometimes continuously shifting angles.

 A barbell also has limitations if all you have is a standard straight bar, because the straight bar has a tendency to strain the wrists for some people during biceps routines.

 You can counteract this strain by using dumbbells and rotating your palms inward a bit.